Beyond Camps and Forced Labour: Current International Research on Survivors of Nazi Persecution (Deadline: 31 March 2020)

-Fifth international multidisciplinary conference, to be held at Imperial War Museum London, 7-9 January 2015
+Seventh international multidisciplinary conference, to be held at Birkbeck, University of London, and The Wiener Holocaust Library, London, 6-8 January 2021

-This conference is planned as a follow-up to the four successful conferences, which took place at Imperial War Museum London in 2003, 2006, 2009 and 2012.
+This conference is planned as a follow-up to the five successful conferences, which took place at Imperial War Museum London in 2003, 2006, 2009, 2012, 2015 and at Birkbeck, University of London, and The Wiener Holocaust Library in 2018.
 It will continue to build on areas previously investigated, and also open up new fields of academic enquiry.

 The aim is to bring together scholars from a variety of disciplines who are engaged in research on all groups of survivors of Nazi persecution.
 These will include - but are not limited to - Jews, Roma and Sinti, Slavonic peoples, Jehovah’s Witnesses, homosexuals, Soviet prisoners of war, political dissidents, members of underground movements, the disabled, the so-called ‘racially impure’, and forced labourers.
 For the purpose of the conference, a ‘survivor’ is defined as anyone who suffered any form of persecution by the Nazis or their allies as a result of the Nazis’ racial, political, ideological or ethnic policies from 1933 to 1945, and who survived the Second World War.

-In response to recent debate and feedback received, for this fifth conference we are keen to encourage papers on:
+In response to recent scholarly debate and feedback, we have received from the last conference, for this seventh conference we are keen to encourage in particular papers on:

 - Soviet and other prisoners of war